-- In a medium bowl, cream together the cream cheese and sour cream.
-Stir in ½ cup of the salsa.
-Stir in ½ cup of each of the cheeses, the chicken, the corn, chili powder, and cumin.
-Season with salt and pepper.
-Stir in half of the scallions.
+In a medium bowl, mix together the cream cheese and sour cream.
+Stir in 1/2 cup of the salsa, along with 1/2 cup of the cheddar cheese, 1/2 cup of the pepper jack cheese, and the chili powder and cumin.
+Stir to combine, then add in the chicken, corn, and half of the green onions, stirring one more time.

-- Spread ½ cup of the salsa in the bottom of a 9x13-inch baking dish.
-Place about ½ cup of the chicken mixture down the center of one of the tortillas.
-Roll up and place in the dish, seam side down.
+Place about 1/2 cup of the chicken mixture down the center of one of the tortillas.
+Roll up and place in the baking dish, seam side down.
 Repeat with the remaining tortillas and filling.

-- Sprinkle with the remaining scallions and serve.
+Sprinkle with the remaining green onions and serve.

 Adapted from Cassie Craves who adapted it from On My Menu